enkidevs/curriculum/mongodb/intro/intro/types-of-nosql.md

 This also means that a dictionary contains only the values we explicitly stored into it, without any extra data such as placeholder values.
 This allows Key-Value databases to often use far less memory than traditional SQL databases.

-Since each value in a dictionary corresponds to a particular key, Key-Value databases allow us to perform very fast lookups and operations on any value uniquely identifiable by its key.
+Since each value in a dictionary corresponds to a particular key, these databases allow us to perform very fast lookups and operations on any value uniquely identifiable by its key.

 Some popular key-value databases are **Oracle NoSQL Database**, **Redis**, **Google Cloud Datastore**, **Hbase**, and more.